 Closer to home, we support war veterans with our permanent memorial, poppy appeal and remembrance service, whilst also joining our local community for their remembrance parades.

 Every year our four School Houses select a charity to support.
 Fundraising can get competitive between Houses as they invent ingenious ways to raise money for their chosen charity.
 Each charity is invited to visit the School to inform the pupils about all the good work that they are helping to support.
 Pupils enjoy the many House events throughout the year which include sports, quizzes, vertical mentoring and the Apprentice competition.

 There are many ways in which Ballard becomes involved in the community alongside all the charity work.
 We open our doors each year for our ‘Heritage Open Morning Scheme’ as well as running a series of Careers Lectures.

 Our Music department regularly perform at the New Milton Music Festival, Christchurch Food Festival, Bournemouth Air Show, Christchurch Priory and Beaulieu Abbey.

 They also provide a wonderful Christmas Community Concert in our Performing Arts Centre (PAC).
-We invite local care home residents and their carers in for a morning of festive music performed by our pupils.
+We invite local care home residents and their carers for a morning of festive music performed by our pupils.
 Hot drinks and mince pies are served and the residents are encouraged to sing along.

 Ballard is also a keen supporter of other local schools running a host of workshops for them including Drama, Maths, Music and our popular STEM days.
-This year pupils had the chance to plan the perfect farm with our Maths department; create a moon house using midget gem sweets and tooth picks with Design Technology; create their own sparklers in Science; and rewrite the music for the John Lewis Christmas advert in our iMac suite.
+Pupils had the chance to plan the perfect farm with our Maths department; create a moon house using midget gem sweets and tooth picks with Design Technology; create their own sparklers in Science; and rewrite the music for the John Lewis Christmas advert in our iMac suite.